 The Linux kernel has functionality called VFIO which enables direct access to a physical device (like a PCI card) from userspace, usually passing it to an emulator like QEMU.

-To my surprise, these days, it seems to be primarily by gamers who boot Linux, then use QEMU to run a game in Windows and use VFIO to pass the computer's GPU device through to Windows.
+To my surprise, it seems to be primarily used these days by gamers who boot Linux, then use QEMU to run a game in Windows and use VFIO to pass the computer's GPU device through to Windows.

 By using Linux and VFIO, I was able to boot Windows 10 inside of QEMU and pass my laptop's PCI audio device through to Windows, allowing the Realtek audio drivers to natively control the audio device.
 Combined with QEMU's tracing functionality, I was able to get a log of all PCI I/O between Windows and the PCI audio device.